jd28/the_awakening/docs/customizations/skills.rst

 .. warning::

-  Appraise, Bluff, Persuade and Ride have been disabled.
+  Bluff, Persuade and Ride have been disabled.
 Selecting them at character creation is not a valuable use of your skill points.
+Other skills, as noted below, have been renamed.

 Armor Proficiency
   Ability: Intelligence.